Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Today or this week

-Complete a telehealth evaluation through a provider like Ro (FDA-approved) or MEDVi (compounded)
+Complete a telehealth evaluation through a provider like Ro (FDA-approved) or MEDVi (compounded).

 Weeks 1–4